 Next is the Politburo, which now has 24 members, including the seven Standing Committee members:

-Beyond the Politburo, there is the Party Central Committee, which currently has 205 full members, roughly two-thirds of whom made it on to the Central Committee for this first time this year.
+Beyond the Politburo, there is the Party Central Committee, which currently has 205 full members, roughly two-thirds of whom made it on to the Central Committee for their first time this year.
 I was able to find the birthplaces for 194 of those 205; the 11 I couldn’t find I will list below:

-Native-born populations of provinces like Guangdong were highly under-represented on the Central Committee.
+People born in provinces like Guangdong were highly under-represented on the Central Committee.
 This is true even after adjusting for the fact that Guangdong had not yet become the most populous Chinese province 50-70 years ago, when most of the current Committee members were born:

-Part of the reason for the under-representation of provinces like Guangdong might be that when the current leadership generation was young, many fewer people in these provinces spoke Standard Northern Mandarin primarily or fluently as do today.
+Part of the reason for the under-representation of provinces like Guangdong might be that when the current leadership generation was young, fewer people in these provinces spoke Standard Northern Mandarin as do today.
 In other words, these outcomes could be the result of regional differences that existed in the past, which no longer exist to nearly the same extent today, yet linger in the form of Party personnel simply because almost all of its top positions are filled by older men.

 On the other hand, perhaps the under-representation of high-ranking officials born in certain provinces does reflect ongoing regional differences within the Party system, in which, roughly speaking, the north and east is the dominant political core of the country, in comparison to the deep south or west.
 Or maybe there are other explanations for these differences that are only indirectly related to politics, reflecting regional economic or cultural traits that have led people toward certain careers.